hannobraun/noop/README.md

 ## What about the name?

-Probably its most obvious characteristic is that the framework doesn't use any object-oriented programming (oop) techniques.
+What is probably noop's most obvious characteristic is the lack of any object-oriented programming (oop )techniques.
 Non-oop, or noop for short, describes this programming style and since I couldn't think of any good names, I went with this one.